HamidRezaSepehr/Cool-Tool/README.md

 <br/>[MockDrop] (http://mockdrop.io)  Free online device mockup images.
 Select your screenshot and drop it on the mockups.
 <br/>[MockUPhone] (http://mockuphone.com)  One Click to Wrap App Screenshots in Device Mockup!
 <br/>[Facebook Design Resources] (http://facebook.design)  A collection of free resources made by designers at Facebook.
+<br/>[Smartmockups] (http://smartmockups.com)  Create product screenshots with just a few clicks, for free!

 ### Graphic Resource
 [psdexplorer] (http://www.psdexplorer.com)   Free and premium Photoshop templates.